Fare: South American

 Warm ambiance with a large wood burning oven behind the bar.
 A good place for a date.

 Service is below the quality of food and decor.
-Tendency to be erratic, sometimes insensitive, and less than professional
+Tends to be erratic and less than professional

 Noise Level: Moderate - High